 If you have already mastered how to gather a great team, then you have managed more than some other companies in the market have been able to do.
 However, once you have the great talent you are looking for, your job is not yet done.
-You also need to figure out how to keep them at your company.
+You also need to figure out employee retention or how to keep them at your company.
 To do that, you need to start early.

 Follow these five steps for stellar employee retention and learn how to keep your best people.